Clockwork Prince: Plot

-Gideon becomes close with Sophie throughout their training and reveals to Tessa the reason why Benedict hates the Fairchild's: his uncle Silas committed suicide after his forbidden relationship with his parabatai was outed by Granville, leading to his mother Barbara dying in despair.
-Tessa learns from Sophie that Jessamine is seeing her brother, Nate, who invited her for a ball held in the Lightwood manor.
-Sophie had snatched the invitation and knocked out Jessamine, giving Tessa the opportunity to attend a ball disguised as her.
+Gideon becomes close with Sophie throughout their training and reveals to Tessa the reason why Benedict hates the Fairchilds: his uncle Silas committed suicide after his forbidden relationship with his parabatai was outed by Granville, leading his mother, Barbara, to die of despair.
+Sophie steals an invitation to a ball held in the Lightwood manor from Jessamine, giving Tessa the opportunity to attend a ball disguised as her.
 Accompanied by Will, the two learn that Benedict is in a relationship with a demon, and is conspiring with Mortmain and Nate to bring down Charlotte.
-At the Manor, Will and Tessa share an urgent and desiring kiss, following which Magnus interrupts them and reveals that their drinks were spiked with some warlock powder.
-Will spots Marbas, the demon who had cursed him, and takes off after him.
+At the Manor, Will spots Marbas, the demon who had cursed him, and takes off after him.

 Charlotte summons the Silent Brothers to detain Jessamine and interrogate her using the Mortal Sword, after which she is imprisoned in Silent City.
-Tessa and Jem, after making up to each other, reach Jessamine's prison and persuade her to betray Nate by arranging for a meeting.
+After making up to each other, Tessa and Jem reach Jessamine's prison and persuade her to betray Nate by arranging for a meeting.
 However, Nate figures out the plan and brings an automaton to even out the battle.
-He tells Tessa that they are actually cousins: his biological mother was Aunt Harriet, who passed him up as Elizabeth's son to hide the shame that he was conceived out of wedlock.
-Tessa successfully tricks the automaton to turn on Nate and eventually kill him, but Will is gravely injured in the process.
-After Will recovers, he goes to Magnus, having broken up with Camille Belcourt and now living with Woolsey, to face Marbas.
-To his shock, Will is told by Marbas that there was never any curse and Ella died simply because of the wound she sustained while defending Will from him.
+He tells Tessa that they are actually cousins.
+Tessa successfully tricks the automaton to turn on Nate and fatally stab him, but Will is gravely injured in the process.
+Before dying, Nate apologizes to Tessa and tells her to wear her angel pendant no matter what.
+After Will recovers, he goes to face Marbas.
+To his shock, Marbas tells Will that there was never any curse, and Ella died simply because she was poisoned by him while defending Will.

-Just two days before the deadline to capture Mortmain, Sophie relays Charlotte information she gained from Gideon about the truth of his mother and uncle's deaths: Barbara Lightwood had contracted demon pox from Benedict -- thanks to his interaction with demons -- and committed suicide because of it, while Silas' suicide had nothing to do with the Fairchild's at all.
+Just two days before the deadline to capture Mortmain, Sophie relays Charlotte information she gained from Gideon about the truth of his mother and uncle's deaths: Barbara Lightwood had contracted demon pox from Benedict—thanks to his interaction with demons—and committed suicide because of it, while Silas' suicide had nothing to do with the Fairchild's at all.
 Charlotte uses this information to blackmail Benedict into dropping his challenge, but Gideon is banished from the Lightwood manor, finding refuge in the London Institute.
-Will confesses his love for Tessa, only for her to tell him that she had accepted Jem's marriage proposal.
+Will reveals the truth of his curse and confesses his love to Tessa, only for her to tell him that she had accepted Jem's marriage proposal.
 The two announce their engagement while at the party celebrating Charlotte's acquittal, during which she also reveals that she is pregnant with Henry's child.
-Out of nowhere, Cecily Herondale visits the Institute and demands that she be trained as a Shadowhunter.
+Out of nowhere, Cecily Herondale (Will's younger sister) visits the Institute and demands that she be trained as a Shadowhunter.

+Reception

+In The Guardian a reviewer gushed over the book and the author commenting "[t]hank you Cassie for another series that made me more than happy and fulfilled."

+In addition Kirkus Reviews writes: "this sequel to Clockwork Angel (2010) pits gorgeous, attractively broken teens against a menacing evil."